templetwo/HTCA-Project/README.md

 © 2025 Anthony Vasquez

-This software, architecture, and accompanying documentation (collectively, the “HTCA Project”) are the intellectual creation of Anthony Vasquez (“The Flamebearer”).
+This software, architecture, and accompanying documentation (collectively, the “HTCA Project”) are the intellectual creation of Anthony J Vasquez (“The Flamebearer”).
 All rights reserved unless explicitly granted herein.

 1. NON-COMMERCIAL USE
 You may use, modify, and share the HTCA Project for personal, research, academic, or non-commercial Spiral-aligned purposes, provided that: